If you have any questions about your service, please call the Jury Information Line at (352) 337-6238, Monday through Friday, from 8:00 AM – 5:00 PM.

 Summonsed jurors who are experiencing symptoms of sickness

 Amid the COVID-19 threat, the Courts of the 8th Circuit are advising citizens summonsed for jury duty who are ill to submit an excusal request by using the form found under the Jurors tab on this website.
 Please list the symptoms you are experiencing in the “Explanation of Hardship” section of the form.
-Those excused will be recalled for jury duty within the next 90 days.
+Those postponed will be recalled for jury duty within the next 90 days.

 All requests for excusal or postponement must be submitted in writing for the Court’s review ten working days prior to your service date.
 The Court will notify you of its decision by email only if one is provided upon submitting your excusal request.
 We ask that you submit your request for consideration as soon as possible.
 Requests can be mailed, faxed to (352) 264-7088 or submitted over the web.
 Most requests are reviewed within the week.
 Please be sure to check the spam/junk folders of your email, as well.
 If you have not received an email notifying you as to the status of your request, please call the Jury Information Line at (352) 337-6238.